 Great Lakes Restoration Initiative

 The Great Lakes received $475 million for restoration efforts in 2010, as part of the Great Lakes Restoration Initiative, or GLRI.
-Michigan Sea Grant was awarded more than $1.5 million to help restore particular areas in the region and is leading two projects while assisting on five others.
+Since then, Michigan Sea Grant has been awarded more than $2 million to help restore particular areas in the region and is leading several projects while assisting on many others.
 The projects focus on endangered fish, invasive species, beach contamination, water pollution and sound boating and marina operations.